 In terms of the blend of the Cinco Décadas, Joya de Nicaragua has not disclosed much, other than it is produced at the company’s factory.
 The Diadema size, along with the El General were the first two sizes released in Cinco Décadas.
 These also happen to be the first two sizes made at The Joya de Nicaragua factory.
 Since then a third vitola, the Joya de Nicaragua Cinco Décadas Fundador has been added was added in 2019.

 The Joya de Nicaragua Cinco Décadas Diadema started out with notes of natural tobacco, earth, wood, mixed pepper, and a signature cherry-cream soda note.
 Early on the natural tobacco and wood became primary while the other notes settled in the background.
 There also was an additional layer of pepper on the retro-hale.
 By the second third, the “cream” component of the cherry-cream soda note had dissipated.
-During this time, the earth notes joined the wood and natural tobacco in the background with the cherry and pepper in the background.
+During this time, the earth notes joined the wood and natural tobacco in the forefront with the cherry and pepper in the background.
 The flavor profile continued into the last third, but there was a slight increase in pepper.

 Throughout the smoking experience, the Cinco Décadas Diadema delivered medium-bodied notes countered by medium strength.